ethersphere/bee-docs/docs/installation/install.md

 ## 5. Wait for Initialisation

-When first started, Bee must deploy a chequebook to the Gnosis Chain blockchain, and sync the postage stamp batch store so that it can check chunks for validity when storing or forwarding them.
+When first started in full or light mode, Bee must deploy a chequebook to the Gnosis Chain blockchain, and sync the postage stamp batch store so that it can check chunks for validity when storing or forwarding them.
 This can take a while, so please be patient!
 Once this is complete, you will see Bee starting to add peers and connect to the network.

 You can keep an eye on progress by watching the logs while this is taking place.